lukingroup/pylabnet/README.md

 After `pip` installation of pylabnet, three executables will be created in the system `PATH`: `pylabnet_master.exe`, `pylabnet_proxy.exe` and `pylabnet_staticproxy.exe`.
 These can be used to launch master and proxy versions of the Launch Control GUI, from which relevant experimental software can be accessed over `pylabnet`.
 If desired, you can create shortcuts for these executables and pin the `devices.ico` icon (shown above and located in the root directory) for bonus style.

-The master Launch Control runs a `LogServer` to keep track of all clients and servers on the network, and proxy Launch Control units simply connect to the master `LogServer` and mirror its information for convenience on remote machines.
+The master Launch Control `pylabnet_master.exe` runs a `LogServer` to keep track of all clients and servers on the network, and proxy Launch Control units simply connect to the master `LogServer` and mirror its information for convenience on remote machines.
 The difference between `pylabnet_proxy.exe` and `pylabnet_staticproxy.exe` is that the former will ask for the master `LogServer`'s location interactively while the latter reads directly from `configs/static_proxy.json` via the fields `master_ip`, `master_log_port`, and `master_gui_port`.

 The general workflow is the following: